AndreaCeolin/Boundaries/Supplementary_Information/FigS1/README.md

      - Linkage Method -> Average
      - Cluster -> Rows and Columns

 The clustering is used to make sure that the rows and columns are grouped according to their Jaccard distances, and not following the input order.
 From *Options*, we modified *Color Scheme* and unchecked the box *Relative Color Scheme*, which allowed us to force the maximum at 0.778 (which is the maximum Jaccard distance of the dataset), therefore obtaining a better resolution for the distance matrix.
-We also clicked on *Add Color Stop* at 0.426, and then selected the color Yellow, to obtain a better resolution of the table, so that it is easy to identify the distances on both sides of the middle.
+We also clicked on *Add Color Stop* at 0.426, and then selected the color Yellow, to obtain a better resolution of the table.